- The Storyteller

 o Ask about guest’s stay when entering the room to pick up luggage for departure.

-Reflective thoughts: What would you impress you during porter service?
-What would annoy or frustrate you?
+Reflective thoughts: What would impress you during porter service?